Knowledge Distillation

 Deep learning models in production

-If you have developed a better solution or if I might have missed something, please mention in the comments 🙂
+If you have developed a better solution or if I might have missed something, please mention it in the comments 🙂

 In this blog, we will look at Knowledge Distillation.
 I will cover model compression in an upcoming blog.

-So knowledge distillation is a simple way to improve the performance of deep learning models on mobile devices.
+Knowledge distillation is a simple way to improve the performance of deep learning models on mobile devices.
 In this process, we train a large and complex network or an ensemble model which can extract important features from the given data and can, therefore, produce better predictions.
 Then we train a small network with the help of the cumbersome model.
 This small network will be able to produce comparable results, and in some cases, it can even be made capable of replicating the results of the cumbersome network.

 GoogleNet